tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 07. Aligning fastas and add the intron masked reference to the alignmen

-For a fast and simple multiple sequence alignment you can use MAFFT
+For quick and easy multiple sequence alignment, you can use MAFFT.

 ```bash
 #!/bin/bash